Omni Amelia Island Resort & Spa

 Evening

 It’s time to get some shopping in while still in the quaint downtown Fernandina Beach area.
-Spots like Lemongrass and Twisted Sisters! boutique offer an impressive selection of clothing and home décor while gift shops like Color It Green and Hudson & Perry make it easy to buy treasures for friends and family back home.
+Spots like Color It Green and Hudson & Perry make it easy to buy treasures for friends and family back home.

 There are some great options for dinner in town.
-Arte Pizza, located right next to many of the popular shops, is a casual joint offering pizzas made in an open-hearth oven with Old-World recipes.
+Mezcal Spirit of Oaxaca located right on Centre Street features traditional Mexican recipes.
 Another local favorite is Wicked Bao, which serves Southeast Asian street food in the form of small plates, noodle bowls, rice bowls and signature Baos—steamed bun sandwiches.

 After dinner, take a sunset boat ride with Amelia River Cruises & Charters.
 Those traveling with kids will enjoy the Family Friendly Sunset Tour, where you’ll see stunning skies, while those looking to have a few drinks can relax on the Adult Twilight BYOB Cruise, which includes live music.